History

 • Knoppix can be used to copy files easily from hard drives with inaccessible operating systems.

-• This Linux supports quick and more safe use of Linux software because the Live CD can be used instead of installing another OS.
+• This Linux supports the quick and more safe use of Linux software because the Live CD can be used instead of installing another OS.

 (i-b) Ubuntu

-• Ubuntu actually a relatively late arrival on the Linux OS, having been announced in just 2004, Founded by South African millionaire Mark Shuttleworth, Canonical–the company behind Ubuntu–for many years shipped Ubuntu CDs to interested users for free, thus speeding its market penetration.
+• Ubuntu is a relatively late arrival on the Linux OS, having been announced in just 2004, Founded by South African millionaire Mark Shuttleworth, Canonical–the company behind Ubuntu–for many years shipped Ubuntu CDs to interested users for free, thus speeding its market penetration.

 • Ubuntu is easy to use and its inclusion of a migration assistant for Windows users and support for the latest technologies.